matt-graham/auxiliary-pm-mcmc/README.md

 associated code for running Gaussian process classification model parameter inference experiments.

+A simpler single module Python implementation written by Iain Murray is also available [here](https://github.com/imurray/pmslice-python).

 ## Requirements

 The code has only been tested in